 - Undergraduates – must successfully complete 67% of the courses attempted.
-The pace of progress is calculated by dividing the cumulative hours that have been successfully completed by the cumulative hours you have attempted.
+The pace of progress is calculated by dividing the cumulative credits that have been successfully completed by the cumulative credits that have been attempted.

 - Graduates – must successfully complete 75% of the courses attempted.
-The pace of progress is calculated by dividing the cumulative hours that have been successfully completed by the cumulative hours you have attempted.
+The pace of progress is calculated by dividing the cumulative credits that have been successfully completed by the cumulative credits you have attempted.

 - Maximum time frame: Students must complete their educational program of study within a time frame no longer than 150% of published length of the educational program, as measured by the credits attempted and including transfer credits.

 The following are considered when evaluating a student’s SAP:

 - Drop versus withdrawal: If a student drops courses before the end of the Add/Drop period, the courses will not be counted as attempted.
 Any courses withdrawn from after the Add/Drop period will be counted as attempted but not completed.

 - Incomplete grades: A grade of incomplete will count as attempted credit hours but not completed credit hours.
 Once the course work is completed and a grade determined, the student must contact the Office of Financial Aid.

 - Repeated courses: A student may repeat a course once in which a low grade was earned and still be eligible to receive financial aid.